Sigeric (bishop): Early career

 Sigeric was educated at Glastonbury Abbey, where he took holy orders.
 He was elected Abbot of St Augustine's in about 975 to 990, and consecrated by Archbishop Dunstan as Bishop of Ramsbury in 985 or 986.
 He was transferred to the see of Canterbury in 990.
 He may have been a disciple of Dunstan's, and some accounts state that it was Sigeric that changed the clergy at Christ Church, Canterbury from secular clerics to monks.

 Archbishop

 Sigeric made the pilgrimage to Rome following the Via Francigena to receive his pallium in 990, and a contemporary record of this journey still exists.
 This work is essentially a group of entries on the itinerary written by an unknown member of the group accompanying the archbishop.
-It details in Latin the stay in Rome and the return journal to Canterbury.
+It details in Latin the stay in Rome and the return journey to Canterbury.
 It is now in the British Library as a part of the Cotton Library as manuscript Tiberius B.V.
 The manuscript mentions the 23 churches in Rome that were visited, a lunch with Pope John XV, and the stages of the return journey.
 It is usually given the title the "Itinerary of Archbishop Sigeric".
-The importance of the document lies in its information on the churches in Rome in the tenth-century.
+The importance of the document lies in its information on the churches in Rome in the tenth century.